dfuentes87/linux-sysadmin-questions/README.md

 runlevels are different operating modes in which the system can run.
 There are typically seven runlevels, from 0 to 6, with each one defining a specific state or mode of operation.
 Each runlevel is designed to start a specific set of processes and services, and by changing the runlevel, you can control which processes and services are running on your system.

-To change system runlevels, you can use the init command with the appropriate runlevel number.
-For example, to switch to runlevel 3, you can run:
+To change system runlevels, you can use the `systemctl isolate` command with the appropriate runlevel target.
+For example:

-<code>sudo init 3</code>
+<code>systemctl isolate multi-user.target</code>

 A few reasons you might need to switch runlevels: